 - Very large vertical turning/milling lathe, capable of working on parts up to 5 metres diameter and 3 metres height.

-- Advanced features include ultra-high pressure coolant turning and high pressure coolant milling.
+- Advanced features include ultra-high pressure coolant turning and high pressure coolant milling, and high-speed spindle (up to 14,250rpm).

 - Capable of producing reactor vessel internals, heat exchanger and steam generator tube sheets and support plates, wind turbine hub connectors, oil and gas wellheads, and large pump and valve casings.